Patfer-Coding-Company/MexBot/README.md

 - **Navigator**: Llama 3.1 8B, Mistral 7B, or CodeLlama 7B
 - **Planner**: Llama 3.1 8B or Mistral 7B
 - **Validator**: Llama 3.1 8B or Mistral 7B

+## Trial & Subscription Management

+### Starting Your Trial
+- Click "Start Free Trial" in the side panel
+- No credit card required
+- Full access to all features for 7 days
+- Cancel anytime

+### Upgrading to Premium
+- Click "Upgrade Now" in the trial banner
+- Choose your plan (Monthly or Yearly)
+- Complete secure payment via Stripe
+- Instant access to premium features

+### Managing Your Subscription
+- Access billing information in Settings
+- Cancel anytime - no penalties
+- Your access continues until the end of your billing period
+- Contact support for any billing questions

 ## Troubleshooting